 Managing Passive Income Streams

-No matter which form of passive income you choose to pursue, it’s important to keep track of your finances and both your short-term and long-term financial goals.
+No matter which type of passive income you choose to pursue, it’s important to keep track of your finances and both your short-term and long-term financial goals.

-You’ll likely need to pay attention to how much money you put into the maintenance of your passive income stream, such as property upkeep or monthly online services.
+Tracking multiple sources of income in a monthly budget can be a complex task.
+Pay attention to how much money you put into the maintenance of your passive income stream(s), such as property upkeep or monthly online services.

-SoFi Relay is one way to manage your income streams and see all of your financial information in one place.
-The app allows you to keep track of your monthly income and create goals for your passive income, such as a home, vacation, or retirement, and automate your finances.
+SoFi Relay is one option to simplify how you manage your income streams because it allows you to see all of your financial information in one place.
+In the app, you can keep track of your monthly income and create goals for your passive income, such as a home, vacation, or retirement, and automate your finances.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.